gb270/ChessEngine/README.md

 ### RandomMove

 The first engine that was produced is one that simply plays a random legal move.
+Hence, it is relatively easy to beat.